 There are no stipulated health precautions to take before entering Barbados.
 However, insect repellent is highly recommended for a less itchy holiday.

-It is also very important to have travel insurance too, as medical care is not cheap.
+As with travel to all other countries abroad, it is vital that you get travel insurance before you leave for Barbados.
 Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 Work permits and backpacker jobs in Barbados